Southern California’s best-kept secret! Enjoy the incredible scenery in Los Padres National Forest.

 I-5 to Frazier Mountain Park Road exit.
-Turn right on Lebec Rd and then right on Frazier Mountain Park Rd.
+Turn right on Lebec Rd and then right on Wainright.
 Click here for a map.

-Rider check-in will be Friday night from 7pm to 9pm and Saturday morning from 6am to 7:30am.
+Rider check-in will be Friday night from 8pm to 8:30pm and Saturday morning from 6am-7:30am

 This is not a race, but it is a timed event.
-Planet Ultra uses electronic chip timing — so you must wear your timing chip on the top of your helmet and your sticker number on the right side of your helmet, and you must check-in at the finish.
-If you fail to wear your timing chip, or do not pass under the start/finish, you will be listed as DNF in the results.
+You must attach your timing chip to your stem (click here to see how), wear your bib number on your back, and you ride under the start/finish arch when you start and when you finish.
+If you don’t attach your chip correctly, or do not pass under the start/finish, you will be listed as DNF in the results.
 Please don’t email us after the event to change your results if you failed to follow these rules.
-We only fix typos or other problems that are our fault.

 Century riders may start between 7am and 8am.
-This may seem late in the day for some of you, but it’s a must-do since this event is being held in conjunction with the Heartbreak Double Century, which starts 50 miles away at 5:30 am on the same morning and heads this direction.
-You must choose your start time based on your expected finishing time.
-If you leave too early, you will not receive a start time, as our timing equipment will not be activated before 8:00am.The finish line opens at 2pm – and not one minute sooner – so plan accordingly.
+Please choose your start time based on your expected finishing time.
+If you leave too early, you won’t receive a start time, as our timing equipment will not be activated before 7am.The finish line opens at 12:45pm – so plan accordingly.
 Here are the guidelines:

 10 hours.
 All century riders must be off the course by 5pm to receive KOM credit and to be listed as an official finisher.